Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/eigenda-avs-installation-registration-and-upgrade.md

 - Have more than 1.1x current lowest-stake Operator in the active Operator set.
 Please see [EigenDA Churn Approver](https://docs.eigenlayer.xyz/operator-guides/avs-installation-and-registration/eigenda-operator-guide#eigenda-churn-approver) for more detail.
 - The operator to churn out has less than 10.01% of the total stake

-Execute the following command to opt-in to EigenDA AVS:
+Execute the following command to opt-in to EigenDA AVS.
+This command also downloads the latest SRS points if they don't exist and can take around 20 minutes to complete for the first time:

 ```
 ./run.sh opt-in